Black widow spider (Latrodectus Hesperus)

 - Two body segments, 8 legs

-- Red “hourglass” markings on underside of abdomen
+- Red “hourglass” markings on the underside of the abdomen

 - Web pattern: Appears irregular, tangled, no pattern